MRSA-J/Video-Storytelling/README.md

 ### Division of labor
 We plan on working equally across X aspects of the project:
-1. Preprocess the data: Yuan Zang
+1. Preprocess the data: Chen Wei, Yuan Zang
-2. Model Architecture (we will finalize this after talking to TA) - 2 encoders below form a video encoder:
+2. Model Architecture - 2 encoders below form a video encoder:
   - a 3d-CNN-based image encoder (to get C3D features): Chen Wei
   - a Transformer-based encoder: Yunhao Luo
   - LSTM or Transformer-decoder: Yuan Zang